janko/janko.io/_posts/2016-09-11-better-file-uploads-with-shrine-motivation.md

 updated: 15.9.2019.
 ---

-*This article is part of the "Better File Uploads with Shrine" series.*

 It's been over a year since I started working on [Shrine], and during that time Shrine has acquired a lot of cool features, the ecosystem has grown significantly, and many people are already using Shrine in production.